jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-17.md

 information.
 Section 4.
 NAPOCOR Stranded Debt and Stranded Contract Cost Recovery.
-(a) Consistent with Section 32 of the Act, the National Government shall directly assume a portion of the financial obligations of NAPOCOR transferred to PSALM in an amount not to exceed Two Hundred Billion Pesos (P200,000,000,000.00).
+(a) Consistent with Section 32 , the National Government shall directly assume a portion of the financial obligations of NAPOCOR transferred to PSALM in an amount not to exceed Two Hundred Billion Pesos (P200,000,000,000.00).